-Recommendation: Try nut milks like almond or cashew.
+The Rx: Try nut milks like almond or cashew.
 Choose the unsweetened versions — the sweet stuff contains a chemical that can lead to bloating (in addition to calories you don't need).

 You're Stressing Out

 "Stress can do a number on your skin.
 Acne, dermatitis, and psoriasis are all culprits of stress," says Jeanette Kimszal, RDN, NLC, a registered dietitian nutritionist based in New Jersey.
 "When your body pumps out stress hormones, your skin cells will be affected, leading to skin conditions."
-Concurs Torbeck: "Stress and anxiety greatly worsens acne, eczema, and itching.
+Concurs Torbeck: "Stress and anxiety greatly worsen acne, eczema, and itching.
 There has been extensive literature looking into this link and the pathology behind it."

-Recommendation: "In patients I see with these conditions, I recommend that they seek ways to reduce stress and anxiety through avenues such as meditation, mindfulness and yoga," says Torbeck.
+The Rx: "In patients I see with these conditions, I recommend that they seek ways to reduce stress and anxiety through avenues such as meditation, mindfulness and yoga," says Torbeck.

 You probably knew that smoking cigarettes can age your skin, but puffing away can cause even more serious damage to your dermis.
 "Cigarette smoke has been linked to poor wound healing, acceleration of skin aging like wrinkles and [a loss of] skin elasticity, and skin cancer, particularly squamous cell carcinoma on the skin," says Torbeck.

-Recommendation: Kick the habit now!
+The Rx: Kick the habit now!
 The hundreds of toxins that lurk within cigarette smoke have no place near your face.